 The space we’re currently renting is a combination of two brands.
-Mutuo is an art gallery, whilst Angel Sound Studio is a studio created 4 years ago.
+Mutuo is an art gallery, whilst Angel Sound Studio is a studio created four years ago.
 We’ve been in a joint venture since 2017.
 One of the guys who runs Mutuo also happens to be a sound engineer from Argentina.
-He didn’t have a place in Barcelona where he could work, whilst my studio partner, Miqel, and I had a lot of gear in our venue in a part of the city called Gracia, but didn’t have a lot of space to work with.
+He didn’t have a place in Barcelona where he could work, whilst me and my studio partner, Miqel, had a lot of gear in our old venue in Gracia, but we didn’t have a lot of space to work with.
 So we decided to help each other by creating this collaboration.
-We share the space with various creatives, from painters and fashion designers to DJs, so the overall vibe is one of art creation, and being able to meet your friends everyday at work makes it less and about work more about having fun.
+We share the space with various creatives, from painters and fashion designers to DJs, so the overall vibe is one of art creation, and being able to meet your friends everyday at work makes it less about work more about having fun.

 What was it like working in Gracia before moving to this venue?

 We actually started in a garage in a parking lot.
 More specifically a garage for ambulances.
 Miqel’s mother had a lab where she did analytics for medical staff.
 They had a big parking lot that they weren’t using, so instead of leaving it empty, she offered it to her son.
 So he started putting up walls and isolation, whilst I got us a mixing console and audio gear.
 Slowly we built up our studio, even though the space wasn’t ideal for it.
 This was in 2012.
 Two years later we were given the opportunity to move to another venue which was well-built and designed.
 The occupant was moving to Chicago, so we took over the facility from him.
 The control room was great, but the recording booth was too small for our comfort, which was remedied when we moved to our current location.
 So basically, Angel Sound is a project between Miqel and myself.
 We’ve been moving around like nomads until we ended up here.